Your Guide to 10 Nail Shapes, From Almond to SquareNovember 15, 2023

-After months at-home manis, you might be looking to shake things up.
-One way to zhuzh up your nails— aside from playing around with new colors and designs, of course — is to try out a new nail shape.
-Perhaps you have no idea what the difference is between the common different nail shapes or maybe you didn’t know that there were different nail shapes to begin with.
+From creative nail art to vibrant colors, there are tons of ways to express yourself through your manicure.
+One way to shake up your nail aesthetic is to try out a new nail shape.
+Perhaps you have a hard time distinguishing the difference between different popular nail shapes, or maybe you didn’t even know that there were different nail shapes to begin with.
 Either way, we’re here to help.
-We reached out to celebrity manicurist Skyy Hadley to give us all of the info you need to know about nail shapes, including which one will work best for your natural nails and lifestyle.
+We tapped celebrity manicurist Skyy Hadley and Mazz Hanna, CEO of Nailing Hollywood and celebrity nail stylist, to share everything you need to know about nail shapes, including which one will work best for your natural nails and lifestyle.

 Oval nails are very similar to the shape of almond nails, but the tip is softer and more rounded out.
-Sorry, nail biters — oval and almond shapes work best with longer nails.
+According to Hanna, “oval nails are an elongated, rounded nail shape.
+The tip of oval nails tends to be slightly more narrow towards the end than round nails.”
+Both oval and almond shapes work best with longer nails.

 Stiletto nails are all about the drama.
 “Stiletto nails are similar to almond nails, but with a much sharper, more dramatic pointed tip,” Hanna explains.
 “Stiletto nails look best on longer lengths since a lot of length is needed to create a well-structured pointed tip.”

 According to Hanna, “tapered square nails are square-shaped but the edges are slightly tapered in to create a softer appearance.”
 The nails become narrower towards the tip, similar to a coffin shape (but not quite as narrow).
 Try this shape if you have medium to long nails.